 Prior the beginning of classes, all students will be tested and placed at the appropriate level.
 Changes can be made if a student progresses at a faster rate or shows different learning needs.

-All language classes will be taught by instructors from the language school in Berlin.
-The Civilization and Culture of Germany class will be team-taught in German and English by COD Program Directors/Faculty, who are available daily in Berlin to counsel, supervise and assist students.
+All language classes will be taught by instructors from the language school.
+The Civilization and Culture of Germany class will be team-taught in German and English by COD Program Directors/Faculty, who are available daily to counsel, supervise and assist students.

 Upon successful completion of classes, students will receive credit for Elementary,